mtalebian/basic-data-validator/README.md

         .length(3);
   ```

-    Late binding: The ```length``` argument can be a function, so it will be calculated in every time it is accessed.
+    Late binding: The ```length``` argument can be a function, so it will be calculated each time it is accessed.
   ```js
   var schema = builder => builder.string()
         .length(data => data.typeId == 1?
 3 : 10);